CosmoLike/cocoa/README.md

 ### Via cocoa's internal cache (cumbersome - not advisable)

-Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few pre-defined Cocoa scripts.
+Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on scripts we provide.
 We provide a local copy of most required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access, NASA Pleiades being one example.
 Therefore, we only assume the pre-installation of the following packages to perform the local setup:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;